-3 Steps to Helping You End the Binge-Shame Cycle:
+3 Steps to Helping You Manage the Binge-Shame Cycle:

 It is important to understand that the body is simply trying to meet its goal of feeling satiated.
 I often express to clients that it will be nearly impossible to eliminate binging behavior if they are actively restricting their food intake.
-This is important, because in order to overcome the BSC, you may actually have to eat more often, and plan your meals ahead of time to prevent your body from reaching that starvation mode in the first place!
+This is important, because an important way to manage the the biological contributions of the body to the BSC may mean that you actually have to eat more often, and plan your meals ahead of time to prevent your body from reaching that starvation mode in the first place!

-The following are some concrete tips for minimizing and eventually eliminating the binge-shame cycle.
+The following are some concrete tips for addressing several aspects of the binge-shame cycle.

 - Notice your hunger cues!
 Consider keeping track of your hunger on a 1-10 scale, with 1 representing “extremely hungry” and 10 representing “extremely full.”
 The goal would be to keep your satiation level in the 4-7 range, and aim to keep yourself from reaching a level 1, which would be the “starvation mode.”
 By tracking your hunger over time, you may start to notice trends in your eating behavior.
 Perhaps there is a time of day that you are especially busy and end up missing a meal or snack for over 4 hours of time.
 You notice that when you finally get home from work you want to eat everything in sight, and barely remember tasting the food.
 This may be evidence that you need to plan ahead to bring a snack with you for that day, so you can fuel yourself on the go.